 Borneo: The mysterious cloud-covered island of impenetrable jungle where the spirits of head hunters still roam, where super-sized bats the size of seagulls guard the night sky, and prehistoric man-eating crocodiles abound.

 The momentum of the war had shifted by early 1945.
-Allied bombing had rendered the newly constructed airstrip unusable, eliminating the need for a PoW work force.
+Allied bombing had rendered the newly constructed airstrip unusable, eliminating the need for a POW work force.
 Anticipating an imminent Allied invasion of Borneo, the Japanese Imperial Army moved the bulk of its forces overland to the West coast, using the prisoners to hump the supplies.

-Over six months the sick and emaciated PoWs were force-marched—some as far as 250km—in three separate groups through dense, primary jungle to the village of Ranau, on the flanks of Mt.
-Kinabalu, Southeast Asia’s tallest mountain.
-The track would have severely challenged even the fittest of healthy soldiers, but for men beaten down by disease, starvation and torture, it was a near impossible task.
-Anyone unable to keep up was executed.
-And so the blood-letting began.
+The Sandakan Death March went down in infamy as arguably the worst atrocity ever suffered by Australian soldiers, but it remains largely invisible on the historical map.
 The details of the event were so shocking that it was easier for the Australian government to withhold information than go public.
-It is only in the last few years that the story has come to light, thanks mainly to the unlikely figure of Lynette Silver, a 61-year-old grandmother who has made it her mission to tell the world about the tragedy.
+It is only in the last few years that the story has come to light, thanks mainly to the unlikely figure of Lynette Silver, who has made it her mission to tell the world about the tragedy.

 The island is only one of two places on earth where orangutans live wild, is home to more than 2,000 types of trees, 600 species of bird, and more than 200 types of mammals, including 44 that are unique to the island.
 Darwin described it perfectly as “one great untidy luxuriant hothouse made by nature for herself.”
 At over 130 million years old, Borneo’s rainforest is among the most ancient and diverse in the world, home to a myriad of unique, natural riches.